 Learning objective 4: Students will gain appreciation for the interplay between modeling and empirical work

 You are studying the development of the brain in a species of ant.
 You have preserved brains of ants at different stages of development and sliced them exceptionally thin.
 Using a microscope, you have taken pictures of different parts of the brain and reconstructed them in three dimensions.
-What might this 3D reconstruction reveal that you could not see before?
+What might this 3D reconstruction reveal that you could not see from the essentially 2D slices?

 That the brain has multiple lobes and folds